jtwool/superdead-rules/src/6_zombies.md

 If zombies are in immediate range of one or more opponents, they will attempt to stay in immediate range.

-**During the [hand-to-hand phase](4_combat.md#the-hand-to-hand-phase),** zombies will attack with their rigor-mortis hardened, claw-like fingers and their infectious bites.
+**During the [hand-to-hand phase](4_combat.md#the-hand-to-hand-phase),** zombies will attack with their rigor-mortis hardened, claw-like fingers and their infectious bites (1d10 damage).
 Because most zombies are shambling, uncoordinated creatures, their bite only occurs if the zombie is still standing at the **end of the hand-to-hand phase**.

-This means that most zombies killed during the hand-to-hand phase will not be able to infect you.
+Most zombies killed during the hand-to-hand phase will not be able to infect you.

+> **Designer's note:** Every time a regular, shambler-type zombie manages to attack you in melee you have approximately a 1-in-3 chance of getting bitten, dying, and becoming a zombie.
+Whenever you are outnumbered by zombies, the situation is non-trivially fatal.

 ### Killing Zombies